-The Alstom Management System is articulated around eight macro-processes, with a view to reach business and strategic objectives while complying with the Company's standards and referentials.
+The Alstom Management System is articulated around eight macroprocesses, with a view to reach business and strategic objectives while complying with the Company's standards and referentials.
 Each macro-process is defined and detailed in a summary card, listing the main objectives, input and output data, activities, stakeholders, records and performance indicators.
 Alstom Management System is certified ISO 9001 for all of the Group's operations.

 Manage Strategy and Governance: once a year, the long term strategy of the Company is reviewed by the Executive Committee taking into account market trends and performance against the shortterm delivery objectives.
 The "Three Year Plan" provides content and ambitions elaborated, discussed and transmitted to the different parts of the organisation and built from the Product Plans, the Commercial Plans and the Delivery Plans.
-Based on in-depth market analyses and in line with the vision and long-term strategy, the Product Portfolio is adapted and constitutes the baselines for the Region and Functions strategies.
+Based on in-depth market analyses and monitoring, including internal check and internal control procedures as well as internal audit: a process that assesses the quality of the systems performance over time and within a defined schedule.